kangu/fulger-docs/README.md

 ### Deployment

 The `dist/git` folder is the root of the static website that can be served from any hosting provider.

+On the first build, the `dist` folder needs to be initialized at a git repository by running the `npm run dist-init` command, then running `git init` inside the `dist` folder.

+Be careful not to initialize the repository under `dist/git` since that folder will always be fully overwritten with the build output.